gundrabur/BMP180-on-Heltec/README.md

-This sketch reads pressure and temperature data from the BMP180 sensor from the I2C bus and delivers the results on the built-in OLED display Connect to the same I2C bus
+This sketch reads pressure and temperature data from the BMP180 sensor from the I2C bus and delivers the results on the built-in OLED display connected to the same I2C bus

 Uses:
 - Heltec WiFi Kit 32 (with integrated OLED display)